 It also helps to know which industries use which metals, and why.

-Any business going through a remodeling or reconstruction project, or replacing aging pipes or electrical systems, chances are you have scrap metals available that can be recycled.
+Any business going through a remodeling or reconstruction project, or replacing aging pipes or electrical systems, chances are you have scrap metal available that can be recycled.

-Most important, we provide expert ferrous processing services to a host of clients, including private businesses, demolition companies and the general public.
-We can help with the ferrous metal recycling, to safely dispose of metals in order to prevent them from contaminating the environment.
+Most important, we provide expert ferrous processing services to a host of clients, including private businesses, demolition companies, and the general public.
+We can help with the ferrous and non-ferrous metal recycling, to safely dispose of metals in order to prevent them from contaminating the environment.

 The same is true with GLE buying, processing, and selling all grades of non-ferrous scrap metal.
-We offer a processing service provided to the general public, demolitions companies, and private businesses.
-Doing so helps all of us sustain the environment.
+Scrap metal recycling helps all of us sustain the environment.

 Call 855-SCRAP-88 today to learn more and request a quote.